 Von der Leyen proposes partial suspension of EU-Israel Association Agreement

-The European Commission will propose a partial suspension of EU-Israel Association Agreement and the introduction of sanctions on extremist Israeli ministers and violent settlers, president Ursula von der Leyen announced on Wednesday.
+The European Commission will propose a partial suspension of the EU-Israel Association Agreement and the introduction of sanctions on extremist Israeli ministers and violent settlers, president Ursula von der Leyen announced on Wednesday.

 The situation in Gaza has caused deep divisions within the EU.
 Some member states want to introduce measures against Israel, while others resist such measures.
 The Commission has mostly stayed out of the discussion, only tabling a proposal for partial suspension of scientific cooperation under the Horizon programme, on which member states failed to agree.